PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 **Overview**

 ABP Framework is a modular framework that provides a set of reusable components and services.
-It highly values **domain-driven design** (**DDD**).
+It highly values **DDD**.
 It provides a set of DDD building blocks, such as aggregate roots, entities, repositories, and domain services.
 It also provides a set of base classes and interfaces that can be used to implement these building blocks.
 Here are some key features of ABP Framework:

 * **Microservice compatible**: ABP Framework is designed to build microservices.
 Each service is a separate application that can be deployed independently.
 They can use different databases.
 These services can communicate with each other using HTTP REST APIs or distributed events.
 APB Framework offers a built-in distributed event bus that enables services to integrate with RabbitMQ to publish and consume distributed events.